tagundo/elichika/README.md

 ## Installing
 ### Disclaimer about the client
 The clients provided might not work on your specific devices.
 If it doesn't work, try using another device or an emulator.
-DO NOT ASK ME, ASK WHO MADE FORK OKAY?

 Note that this part concern only this server implementation, and it only provide the easiest way to do things.

-You should check out checkout the [LL hax wiki](https://carette.codeberg.page/ll-hax-docs/sifas/) for clarification and general knowledge, as it explain things better (or it can lead you to places where you can ask questions).
+You should check out checkout the [LL hax docs](https://docs.sif.moe/sifas/) for clarification and general knowledge, as it explain things better (or it can lead you to places where you can ask questions).

 ### Android — standalone app (APK, easiest)
 A single installable app runs the server **and** its dev/modding tools on your phone,